gklyne/asqc/README.markdown

 Notes:
 * The query to the BBC backstage endpoint can take a little time to complete (about 30 seconds)
-* These queries work in part because BBC backstage makes extensive use of the Dbpedia ontologies
+* These queries work in part because BBC backstage makes extensive use of the DBpedia ontologies
-* It is possible that this particular result could have ben obtained from BBC backstage alone, as it replicates information from Dbpedia, but the example has been constructed to use information from the different endpoints.
+* It is possible that this particular result could have ben obtained from BBC backstage alone, as it replicates information from DBpedia, but the example has been constructed to use information from the different endpoints.
-* Joining queries in this way when sending queries to different endpoints is *not* scalable n the current implementation of ASQ: all available results are retrieved from both services, then joined inthe ASQ client.
+* Joining queries in this way when sending queries to different endpoints is *not* scalable in the current implementation of ASQ: all available results are retrieved from both services, then joined in the ASQ client.
 (I am thinking about possible ways to use the results from one query to limit what comes from the next.
 When querying RDF resources, results from one query are used directly to constrain the results of the next query.)